Mrs R Ashe (Leader of Learning)

 Mr N McKeown

-This is a technical award, which means it is more practical based GCSE.
+This is a Technical Award, which means it is a practical based GCSE.
 The students will study 3 units.
-Unit 1 – Unlocking Creativity (internally assessed), Unit 2 – The Production/Performance (internally assessed) and Unit 3 – The Performing arts experience (externally assessed).
+Unit 1 – Performing (internally assessed), Unit 2 – Creating (internally assessed) and Unit 3 – Performing Arts in Practice (externally assessed).

 In Year 11 the students will study and partake in various Performing Arts workshops ranging from marketing to choreography to set design.
 This is a period of time where the students enhance their Performing Arts skills.
-They will then complete Unit 1 in Year 11, which ends with a Pitch Presentation and a 40-page portfolio.
+They will then complete Unit 1 in Year 11, which ends with a performance and accompanying portfolio.

-In Year 12 they will start Unit 2 where they have to choose from 5 different briefs set by AQA and plan a production and showcase which will be performed and examined at the end of term 1 (Christmas).
-Year 12 will then spend the rest of the time preparing for Unit 3, which is an examination in May.
+In Year 12 they will start Unit 2 where they have to plan and create a production which will be performed and examined at the end of term 1 (Christmas).
+This is also accompanied by a portfolio.
+Year 12 will then spend the rest of the time preparing for Unit 3, where they pitch their ideas for performance in response to a brief, set by the exam board.

 Students will now specialize in their own discipline at GCE Performing Arts.
 They will study style and genres along with different practitioners within their discipline.